shoelim/shoelim.github.io/DynamicAI/dynamicAI.md

 ## Missions
 Dynamic AI strives to:
-- To produce state-of-the-arts of research results at the interface of dynamical systems and ML
 - To explore various foundational topics at the interface of dynamical systems and ML
-- To build impactful real world applications at this interface with collaborators and partners
+- To produce state-of-the-arts research results at the interface of dynamical systems and ML
-- To disseminate knowledge and information about the progress in this interface to the general audience
+- To disseminate knowledge and information about the latest progress in research at this interface
+- To apply research findings to solve data-driven, real world problems with collaborators and partners

 ## Services
 - Research
+- Education
+- Software developing
 - Private consulting
-- Software developing
-- Education

 ## Projects
-Check out our reading list [here](https://shoelim.github.io/DSxML/) and the notebook [here](https://shoelim.github.io/dynamicAI/notebooks.html) (still under construction).
+Check out our reading list [here](https://shoelim.github.io/DSxML/)!
 Until then, stay tuned!
 <br>

 ## Contact